 How Do the Kidneys and Urinary Tract Work?

 Blood travels to each kidney through the renal artery.
-The artery enters the kidney at the hilus (HY-luss), the indentation in middle of the kidney that gives it its bean shape.
-The artery then branches so blood can get to the nephrons (NEH-fronz) — 1 million tiny filtering units in each kidney that remove the harmful substances from the blood.
+The artery enters the kidney at the hilus (pronounced: HY-luss), the indentation in middle of the kidney that gives it its bean shape.
+The artery then branches so blood can get to the nephrons (pronounced: NEH-fronz) — 1 million tiny filtering units in each kidney that remove the harmful substances from the blood.

-Each of the nephrons contain a filter called the glomerulus (gluh-MER-yuh-lus).
-The fluid that is filtered out from the blood then travels down a tiny tube-like structure called a tubule (TOO-byool).
-The tubule adjusts the level of salts, water, and wastes that will leave the body in pee.
+Each of the nephrons contain a filter called the glomerulus (pronounced: gluh-MER-yuh-lus).
+The fluid that is filtered out from the blood then travels down a tiny tube-like structure called a tubule (pronounced: TOO-byool).
+The tubule adjusts the level of salts, water, and wastes that will leave the body in the urine.
 Filtered blood leaves the kidney through the renal vein and flows back to the heart.

 What Can Help Keep the Kidneys and Urinary Tract Healthy?

-To help keep your child's kidneys and urinary tract healthy:
+To help keep your kidneys and urinary tract healthy:

-- Teach your daughter to wipe from front to back after pooping so germs don't get into the urethra.
+- For girls: Wipe from front to back after pooping so germs don't get into the urethra.

 - Avoid bubble baths, sitting in the tub after shampoo has been used, and scented soaps.
 These can irritate the urethra.

-- Kids should change out of wet bathing suits promptly.
+- Promptly change out of wet bathing suits.

 - Go for regular medical checkups.

-- Talk to the doctor before giving your child any supplements or herbal treatments.
+- Talk to your doctor before taking any supplements or herbal treatments.

 - Let the doctor know about any family history of kidney problems, diabetes, or high blood pressure.

-- Let the doctor know if your child has any swelling or puffiness, has pain with peeing, needs to pee often, has foamy urine or blood in the urine, or is constipated.
+- Let the doctor know if you have any swelling or puffiness, have pain with peeing, need to pee often, have foamy urine or blood in the urine, or are constipated.

 Urinary Tract Infections